 Other Key Points

-Team Fee includes Rodeo participation, Friday night banquet and Saturday lunch for team members only.
+Team Fee includes Rodeo participation, Friday night banquet, Saturday lunch and Saturday Awards event for team members only.
 Team Alternates and guests require separate meal ticket registration.

-All teams participate in Qualifying Events and the top 4-person teams and top 2-person teams from the Qualifying events and the Wild Card winning teams (2 & 4 person) participate in the Relay.
-The number of teams competing in the Relay depends on the total number of teams competing and is set by the Rodeo Steering Committee shortly before the competition.
-Generally, the top 15 4-person teams and top 5-10 2-person teams will compete in the Relay.
+All teams participate in Qualifying Events.
+The top four-person teams and top two-person teams from the Qualifying events participate in the Relay.
+The number of teams competing in the Relay depends on the total number of competing teams and is set by the Rodeo Steering Committee shortly before the competition.
+Generally, the top 12 four-person teams and top 12 two-person teams will compete in the Relay.

 All team members should be familiar with the event descriptions, rules and drawings as well as the information contained on the Frequently Asked Questions page.

 For questions contact Stacey Bonine at (651) 289-9600 x114.